List of A Series of Unfortunate Events characters: The Henchperson of Indeterminate Gender

 The Henchperson of Indeterminate Gender is one of Olaf's henchpeople who appears in The Bad Beginning, The Wide Window, and The Hostile Hospital.

 Described as a gigantic, overweight individual, with pure white eyes and an androgynous appearance, the Person is immensely strong and never speaks, except in bellows and roars.
-As the Person's gender is said to not look like a man nor a woman, even Count Olaf doesn't know what the Person's gender is.
+As the Person's gender is said to not look like a man nor a woman, even Count Olaf does not know what the Person's gender is.
 At the time when Count Olaf's true nature is exposed, the Person is among the members of Count Olaf's theatre troupe that escape during the blackout.

 In The Wide Window, the Person posed as a security guard at "Captain Sham's Sailboat Rentals".

 In The Hostile Hospital, the Person poses as a hospital security guard.
 The Person is last seen trapped in a fire at Heimlich Hospital trying to catch the Baudelaires.
 Their fate is unknown.